Sudokamikaze/rom-buildscripts/README.md

 Setting | Description
 -------:|:-------------------------
-IFARCHLINUX=  | This var trigger python venv activation&creating BUILDKITKAT=  | This option is defined by default to auto CCACHEENABLE= | CCACHE activation
+IFARCHLINUX=  | Triger for python2 virtualvenv creation HASTE=        | Sends log file and status of build to yo in telegram romname=      | Name of your rom
+CCACHEENABLE= | Do you need CCACHE for yo building?
-CCACHESIZE=   | CCACHE size
+CCACHESIZE=   | Size
-CCACHEPATH=    | CCACHE Path
+CCACHEPATH=   | Path
-ROOT=         | Enabling root(For LineageOS)
-MON=          | Starting mon_all in quite mode, need sudo BLOCK_BASED_OTA=| This option called by build_rom and this disable block based,leave it to false CURRENTDEVICE= | Current device(Supported mako and grouper) HAVEBATTERY=| mon_all.sh will display current battery charge level CRITPERCENT=| When charge level reach this value laptop will shutdown CRITTEMP=| Critical temperature for HDD(if script reach this value PC will shutdown) CHECKTIME=| How often script check temperature and charge level

-This script support only mako and grouper if you want you can modify manifests and look in build_rom.sh source and modify it might work

-if you want to switch build device open `config.buildscripts` and edit DEVICE section or run `./device_switcher.sh`

-##### If u have python related problems on archlinux
-then run `./setup_files.sh`
-At device selection write "fixpython" not numbers
+ROOT=         | Some firmwares like LineageOS require this MON=          | Enabling monitoring of temperature in background CURRENTDEVICE=| Your device name, e.x mako HAVEBATTERY=| Triger for battery level monitoring CRITPERCENT=| When yo battery reach this level, laptop will poweroff CRITTEMP=| Critical temperature for HDD also PC shutdown if reach it CHECKTIME=| Checking time, leave it to default or decrease to 1 minute